 Open GI continues to be one of the leading technology partners to general insurance brokers in the UK and Irish markets with a strong track record of innovation.
 Today, the Group employs nearly 500 people across several locations, in the UK and in Central Europe.

 As part of our culture of good governance and good business practice, Open GI is opposed to modern slavery and human trafficking in any form and prevents this by whatever means we can.
 We have a zero-tolerance approach to the exploitation of individuals and any offences covered by the Modern Slavery Act 2015.

 The substantial majority of Open GI’s operations are UK based, and we source goods and services from predominantly UK-based suppliers whose supply chains extend globally.
-In addition to this, we have three software development centres in Amsterdam, Krakow in Poland and Skopje in Northern Macedonia, which use a limited number of supply chains for goods and services necessary to operate these offices.
+In addition to this, we have two software development centres in Krakow, Poland and Skopje, Northern Macedonia, which use a limited number of supply chains for goods and services necessary to operate these offices.